opnfv/functest/docs/userguide/index.rst

 ONOS
 ^^^^

-TestON Framework is used to test ONOS function.
+TestON Framework is used to test the ONOS SDN controller functions.
 The test cases deal with L2 and L3 functions.
-ONOS is configured through OPNFV scenario.
 The ONOS test suite can be run on any ONOS compliant scenario.

-The test cases may be described as follow:
+The test cases may be described as follows:

- * onosfunctest: The mainly executable file contains the initialization of the docker environment and functions called by FUNCvirNetNB and FUNCvirNetNBL3
+ * onosfunctest: The main executable file contains the initialization of the docker environment and functions called by FUNCvirNetNB and FUNCvirNetNBL3